alibaba-edu/High-Precision-Congestion-Control/README.md

 # HPCC NS-3 simulator
-This is an NS-3 simulator for HPCC (SIGCOMM' 19).
+This is an NS-3 simulator for HPCC: High Precision Congestion Control (SIGCOMM'19).
 It also includes the implementation of DCQCN, TIMELY, DCTCP, PFC, ECN and Broadcom shared buffer switch.
+The full paper can be found at: https://rmiao.github.io/publications/hpcc-li.pdf

 It is based on NS-3 version 3.17.

+If you have any questions, please contact Rui Miao (miao.rui@alibaba-inc.com).

 ## Quick Start